Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Introduction

-We describe here a new approach to SCG and CEO detection based on saturated second-harmonic generation in a dispersion-engineered thin-film PPLN waveguide.
-In contrast to traditional approaches based on SPM, this process generates coherent octaves of bandwidth simultaneously for both the fundamental and second harmonic by introducing rapid amplitude modulations onto the pulse envelopes associated with each harmonic.
-Saturated SHG enables the generation of coherent octaves of bandwidth with substantially lower energy requirements than processes based on $\chi^{(3)}$ nonlinearities due to both the relative strength and the $P\propto L^{-2}$ power scaling of $\chi^{(2)}$ processes.
-Furthermore, devices based on this process can generate $f$-$2f$ beatnotes in the region where the spectra associated with each harmonic overlap.
-Remarkably, these beatnotes can remain in phase across 100's of nanometers of bandwidth, which enables efficient CEO detection without the need for narrowband filters.
-The physical processes studied here clarify the behavior of the devices studied in \cite{Jankowski2020}, and provide a set of design rules for SCG devices based on saturated $\chi^{(2)}$ nonlinearities.
+In this work, we theoretically and experimentally investigate a new approach to SCG and CEO detection based on saturated $\chi^{(2)}$ interactions in dispersion-engineered QPM waveguides.
+This process relies on an interplay between saturated frequency conversion and phase-mismatch to quasi-periodically split the pulse envelopes associated with each harmonic into pulses with a shorter duration.
+When contrasted with traditional approaches to SCG based on either pure or effective $\chi^{(3)}$ nonlinearities this technique has many distinct features, including a different set of scaling laws and coherence properties.
+In principle, this approach may enable SCG with substantially lower energy requirements than processes based on $\chi^{(3)}$ nonlinearities due to both the relative strength of $\chi^{(2)}$ nonlinearities and the $P\propto L^{-2}$ power scaling associated with $\chi^{(2)}$ processes.
+Furthermore, when used for CEO detection, the f-2f beatnotes generated in the region of spectral overlap between each harmonic can remain in phase across hundreds of nanometers of bandwidth, as opposed to the tens of nanometers typically encountered in cascaded devices~\cite{Phillips2011OL}, which enables efficient CEO detection and eliminates the need for tunable narrow-band filters.
+The heuristic models studied here clarify the behaviors of SCG devices operating in the saturated limit, and the resulting scaling laws developed here provide a set of design rules for next generation SCG devices based on saturated $\chi^{(2)}$ interactions.